 - Decentralization: The Authority aims to have a decentralized decision making process so as to enhance efficiency and expedite decision making.
 The procurement function has also been decentralized.
-However, it must be ensured that all procuring officers meticulously follow the laid down procedures. - Delegation of Powers: With the objective of decentralizing powers to enable effective use of resources by the actual operators, financial powers have been delegated to various officers in the Authority through Delegation of Financial Powers (DoFP) (refer Appendix C).
-These powers are to be used within the framework of laid down procedures, cannons of financial propriety (refer GFR-21, Appendix B) and amplificatory instructions.
-The powers so delegated also imply accountability and the CFAs must ensure that financial propriety and probity are observed in all cases.
+However, it must be ensured that all procuring officers meticulously follow the laid down procedures.
+While seeking approval for procurement proposals from CFA at HQ, the procedure as prescribed vide order No. D-11031/02/Corrs/2011-UIDAI(Fin)Vol III dated 5th August 2021 may be adhered to (refer Appendix U). - Delegation of Powers: With the objective of decentralizing powers to enable effective use of resources by the actual operators, financial powers have been delegated to various officers in the Authority through Delegation of Financial Powers (DoFP) (refer Appendix C).
+These powers are to be used within the framework of laid down procedures, Standards of Financial Propriety (GFR-21, refer Appendix B) and amplificatory instructions.
+The powers so delegated also imply accountability and the Competent Financial Authorities (CFAs) must ensure that financial propriety and probity are observed in all cases.